slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On writing

 <!--
+> *"Medicine is my lawful wife and literature is my mistress."
+-- Anton Chekhov*

 - o poeta faz a sintese das coisas
 5. I wrote down the funny stuff I overheard.
 I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.
 9. good writing is about telling the truth. we are species that needs and wants to understand who we are.